-The expensive things LVMH CEO Bernard Arnault bought with his billions
+The Expensive Things LVMH CEO Bernard Arnault Bought with his Billions

 Luxury purchases portfolio

-Since then, Arnault has been acquiring luxury brands and earned nicknames like “wolf in the cashmere coat” in the French media.
+Since then, Arnault has been acquiring luxury brands and earned nicknames like “the wolf in the cashmere coat“ in French media.
 In 1987, the conglomerate LVMH came into existence with the merger of Moët & Chandon and Hennessy, the world’s largest champagne and cognac producers, respectively.

 Bernard Arnault then went on to conquer leading European luxury brands, including couture-brand Givenchy (1988), French perfume, makeup and skincare giant Guerlain (1994), French leather luxury goods brand Céline (1996), the Italian jewellery brand Bvlgari (2011), Paris-based couture house Christian Dior (2017), American luxury jewellery and accessory brand Tiffany & Co.
 (2020) and Italian luxury label Off–White (2021), bringing the total to 75 stellar brands.